The High School Guidance Counselor and Some Disturbing News

-Counselor: Well they’re full of it.
+Counselor: People lie don’t they?
 I have never encountered anyone so ill-equipped to enter the workforce in all my years of being a guidance counselor, and this school is full of stupid kids.
 Sometimes in think there’s lead in the drinking water.

 You: You’re exaggerating, I can’t be that hopeless.

 Counselor: Am I?
 In mathematical aptitude, you answered correctly only 25% of the time.